 Daylight House

-Daylight House is a luminous rear extension to a period home in southwest London by Fraher & Findlay.
+Daylight House is a luminous rear extension to a period home in southwest London by FRAHER.
 The project's palette of oak, brick, and glass creates a calm, natural atmosphere that celebrates light and craftsmanship in equal measure.

 The Brief